 The Ida B. Wells Society for Investigative Reporting is donating $100,000 to a scholarship fund at CUNY’s Craig Newmark Graduate School of Journalism aimed at supporting students who will bring more diversity into the field of journalism.

 Society co-founders Ron Nixon, Nikole Hannah-Jones, and Topher Sanders announced the gift as part of a campaign by the school to replenish the Ida B. Wells Scholarship Fund, named after the African American journalist, abolitionist, and feminist who led an anti-lynching crusade in the 1890s.
-Launched in 2018, the fund provides tuition and living expenses for master’s degree students who are members of the Ida B. Wells Society.
+Launched in 2018, the fund covers tuition costs for master’s degree students who are members of the Ida B. Wells Society.
 The organization seeks to increase the ranks and retention of investigative journalists of color and those of all backgrounds who support its mission.

 “This partnership goes right to the center of the work we are doing at the Ida B. Wells Society – clearing obstacles and providing opportunities to ensure that the field of investigative reporting reflects the diversity of the country in which we live,” said Hannah-Jones.